root4loot/rescope/README.md

 Simply provide a scope (file containing target identifiers) and rescope parses this to a file format that can be imported from Burp/ZAP directly.

-> The latest version (0.2) resolves some important bugfixes that should not be ignored.
-See [CHANGELOG](changelog.md) for details and instructions on how to upgrade below.
+> The latest version (0.2) takes care of several issues and introduces some welcomed changes.
+See [CHANGELOG](CHANGELOG.md) for details.
+Upgrade instructions below.

 ## Features